-- 3. Students: - a.
-Entrance Policy:
+3. Students:

 The Mine Management A.A.S. program is an open-admission program in accordance with the open-door admissions policy of Southern West Virginia Community and Technical College.
 Any prospective student with a high school diploma or GED may take classes at Southern and may enroll in this degree program.